Aashirwad0048/Hospital-Management-System/README.md

 # HMS (Hospital Management System)

 A full-stack hospital management system with React frontend and Node.js/Express backend.
+##Login
+ Its an admin point website so for the safety standards use -Email - kailash@123gmail.com
+ -password-123
 ## Features

 - Patient Management